sammy007/monero-stratum/README.md

     ./pool config.json

+If you need to bind to privileged ports and don't want to run from `root`:

+    sudo apt-get install libcap2-bin
+    sudo setcap 'cap_net_bind_service=+ep' pool

 ## Configuration

 Configuration is self-describing, just copy *config.example.json* to *config.json* and run stratum with path to config file as 1st argument.